-Let’s dive into this secret formula.
+Let’s dive into this secret optimization formula.

-What Are Single Product Ad Groups?
+What are Single Product Ad Groups?

 If your Shopping campaigns aren’t organized by relevant themes and profitability, this leads to a chaotic situation I call “The Mob Effect.”

 You don’t need an Al Capone documentary, an Al Pacino movie, or even a note from Spongebob to know that mobs aren’t exactly a good thing.

 But it’s important to note that Google Shopping mobs play out like real-life mobs—you’re left with a big, expensive mess.

 The mess in your Shopping campaigns is a smorgasbord of search terms whose profitability you can’t tie to a single product.
 The profitable terms are mixed in with potentially low-performing products that drain your PPC budget.

 Clearly, mob invasion isn’t ideal.
 To avoid the Mob Effect, let’s look at an example of a SPAG.

 - item ID (product ID)